statengeneraal/laws-markdown/verdrag/convention/on/the/law/of/the/non-navigational/uses/of/international/etc/BWBV0004743/README.md

 b) “International watercourse” means a watercourse, parts of which are situated in different States;

-c) “Watercourse State” means a State Party to the present Convention in whose territory part of an international watercourse is situated, or a Party that is a regional economic integration organization, in the territory of one or more whose Member States part of a international watercourse is situated;
+c) “Watercourse State” means a State Party to the present Convention in whose territory part of an international watercourse is situated, or a Party that is a regional economic integration organization, in the territory of one or more whose Member States part of an international watercourse is situated;

 d) “Regional economic integration organization” means an organization constituted by sovereign States of a given region, to which its member States have transferred competence in respect of matters governed by this Convention and which has been duly authorized in accordance with its internal procedures, to sign, ratify, accept, approve or accede to it.